Interfaith marriage in Islam: Prevalence and attitudes

-Despite Sunni Islam prohibiting Muslim women from marrying Non-Muslim men, interfaith marriages between Muslim women and Non-Muslim men take place at substantial rates, contravening the traditional Sunni understanding of ijmāʿ.
-The modern tradition of reformist and progressive Islam has also come to permit marriages between Muslim women and Non-Muslim men, with Islamic scholars opining this view including Muslim feminist Shehnaz Haqqani, Khaleel Mohammed, Daayiee Abdullah, and Hassan al-Turabi, among others.
-In the United States, for example, about 10% of Muslim women are married to Non-Muslim men, and about one in ten Muslims are married to Non-Muslims overall, including about one in six Muslims under the age of 40, and about 20% of Muslims who describe themselves as less devoutly religious.
+Despite Sunni Islam prohibiting Muslim women from marrying non-Muslim men, interfaith marriages between Muslim women and non-Muslim men take place at substantial rates, contravening the traditional Sunni understanding of ijmāʿ.
+The modern tradition of reformist and progressive Islam has also come to permit marriages between Muslim women and non-Muslim men, with Islamic scholars opining this view including Muslim feminist Shehnaz Haqqani, Khaleel Mohammed, Daayiee Abdullah, and Hassan al-Turabi, among others.
+In the United States, for example, about 10% of Muslim women are married to non-Muslim men, and about one in ten Muslims are married to non-Muslims overall, including about one in six Muslims under the age of 40, and about 20% of Muslims who describe themselves as less devoutly religious.

 Recent studies on interfaith marriages in Muslim-majority countries have shown that parental attitudes remain more negative toward marriage of a daughter as compared to a son, and that "stronger religious belief was associated with more negative attitudes"; this was less in the case of Muslims who perceived Islam and Christianity as more similar than distinct.
+In addition to legal and religious restrictions, interfaith marriages are often shaped by social pressures, including concerns about family reputation, community expectations, and the risk of social exclusion or estrangement.
+Despite formal prohibitions in many interpretations of Islamic law, interfaith marriages continue to occur, reflecting a gap between religious norms and everyday practices, particularly in urban and diasporic contexts.

 Legality in Muslim-majority countries

 In most Arab countries, interfaith marriages are allowed as long as the husband is Muslim and the wife is Jewish or Christian.
 There are, however, some Arab countries that do not enforce such laws: in Lebanon, there is no civil personal status law and marriages are performed according to the religion of the spouses; and it has been legal for women in Tunisia to marry men of any faith or of no faith since 2017.
+As a result, interfaith couples in Lebanon often face legal obstacles and may marry abroad (commonly in Cyprus) or convert in order to have their marriage recognized.

-Turkey allows marriages between Muslim women and Non-Muslim men through secular laws.
-In Malaysia, a Non-Muslim must convert to Islam in order to marry a Muslim, and any children produced from unions involving a Muslim are automatically registered as Muslims at birth.
+Turkey allows marriages between Muslim women and non-Muslim men through secular laws.
+In Malaysia, a non-Muslim must convert to Islam in order to marry a Muslim, and any children produced from unions involving a Muslim are automatically registered as Muslims at birth.